Martinez runs for 2, passes for 1, Huskers top Purdue 37-27

 Plummer connected with Payne Durham for a 20-yard touchdown with 1:29 left in third quarter and hooked up with David Bell for an 89-yard score with 12:16 remaining in the fourth quarter.
 Two Nebraska defenders ran into each other leaving Bell wide open.

-Martinez completed 14 of 19 passes in the first half to help the Cornhuskers take a 27-13 halftime lead.
+''Coach always says don't worry about the scoreboard, just play hard,'' Plummer said. ''We're playing hard no matter what the score is.
+But does it stink to be down 14 at the start?
+Yeah, it does.
+But I think we showed some life there in the second, third quarter.''

-Nebraska jumped out to a 14-0 lead in the first 5 minutes on Purdue’s special teams miscues.
-On fourth-and-11 on Purdue 40, Purdue punter Brendan Cropsey’s punt was blocked by Levi Falck and recovered by Simon Otte on the 1-yard line.
-Dedick Mills scored on a 1-yard run.
+Nebraska jumped out to a 14-0 lead in the first 5 minutes on Purdue's special teams miscues.
+On fourth down from its own 40, Purdue punter Brendan Cropsey's punt was blocked by Levi Falck and recovered by Simon Otte on the 1-yard line.
+Dedrick Mills scored on a 1-yard run.

-On Purdue’s punt from its own 23, Nebraska’s Cam Taylor-Britt returned it 27 yards and 15 yards more was tacked on for sideline interference penalty putting the ball on the 17.
-On third down, Martinez scored on a 13-yard run.

-Purdue’s Jackson Anthrop blocked a Nebraska punt with 19 seconds left in the second quarter and the Boilermakers recovered on the Nebraska 20.
-That led to J.D.
-Dellinger’s 27-yard field goal on the final play of the half.

 THE TAKEAWAY